September 21-24, 2017 WISeR 9th Annual Multidisciplinary Celebration Event

-Dr. Edie will offer a book signing after the keynote.
+Dr. Edie will offer a book signing at the Saturday Keynote Event.

-Film Screening and Talk with Filmmaker and Social Justice Activist Satsuki Ina and Peabody Award Winning Filmmaker, Abby Ginzberg share their insight as social justice activists and their pioneering work as filmmaker, producer, writer and clinical psychologist.
+Film Screening and Talk with Filmmaker and Social Justice Activist Satsuki Ina shares her insight as social justice activist and her pioneering work as filmmaker, producer, writer and clinical psychologist.

 AND THEN THEY CAME FOR US – Trailer